Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Models and numerical procedures

-We use flat priors for the unknown fitting parameters and a two-dimensional Gaussian noise ``Whittle" likelihood function, as also done by LIGO for GW parameter estimation \cite{thrane_talbot_2019}.
-The priors corresponding to angular parameters are bounded between $-180 \degree$ and $180 \degree$, whereas priors corresponding to non-angular parameters are bounded between zero and double of their true parameter values for computational efficiency.
-We employ the Differential Evolution Markov Chain (DE-MC) algorithm \cite{Braak2006} for the MCMC chains, and run per case, 1000 parallel chains which draw 1250 samples each.
-Since we are purely interested in parameter estimation, and not in showing the convergence of chains to the region of maximum likelihood, we do not discard $25\%$ of the initial traces as the ``burn-in" phase.
-Instead, we allow the chains to start from the true parameter values and then explore around.
-Each case is repeated 10 times by regenerating the noisy data points, to obtain the statistical variation of the joint posterior.
-In all cases, we choose the $3-$sigma ($99.7\%$) highest posterior density (HPD) region for the parameter estimation, and discard those cases where the true parameter values do not lie within this region.
-MCMC is carried out in our code using the PyMC3 Python module \cite{Salvatier2016}.
+We employ the Differential Evolution Markov Chain (DE-MC) algorithm \cite{Braak2006} for the MCMC chains, and run, per data set, 1000 parallel chains which draw 1250 samples each.
+Since we are purely interested in parameter estimation, and not in showing the convergence of chains to the region of maximum likelihood, we do not discard $25\%$ of the initial traces as the `burn-in' phase.
+Instead, we allow the chains to start from the true parameter values and then explore the likelihood around these locations.

+For a given set of parameters, we generate and fit not just $1$ but $10$ noisy data sets.
+We discard those fitting results where the true parameter values do not lie within the $3$-$\sigma$ ($99.7\%$) highest posterior density (HPD) region.
+The multiple joint posteriors provide us with the statistical variation of the joint posterior for each set of parameters.
+This is used to produce error bars on the sizes of the joint posteriors (`errors on the errors') plotted as a function of different controllable experiment parameters, as discussed in Section~\ref{sect_param_estim}.